ac6y/slac_exc/README.md

 To run with CUDA support, for example,
   1. the CUDA drivers must be installed on the docker image (or a CUDA-enabled base image used)
   2. the Relion app must be compiled with CUDA support (CUDA support is enabled by default, and additional compile options switches are available for AMD and Intel)
-  3. the container must be run in a CUDA-enabled runtime on a
+  3. the container must be run in a CUDA-enabled runtime on hardware with a compatible NVidia GPU.

  ## MPI/CUDA env enablement